shivprogrammer/test/README.md

-# test
+# Test
-because I hate angular routing with a burning passion
+Scaffold stencil outline file for projects build with the angular framework